99leonchang/PocketMine-Banners/README.md

 ## Installation
 - Self Explanatory, Move these files into a folder on your web server
+- php-gd and php is required for this to work

 ## Usage
 - Navigate to the site in your browser